 I used to be obsessed with the ‘low fat’ thing when I was younger.
 I would scan the the calorie count on the label and make my decision on what to eat purely on how ‘low fat’ it was.
 I didn’t even look at the ingredients list.
 These biscuits would have scared the crap out of me!
 They have real butter!
+And Oats.
 And Coconut!

 My younger self was an idiot.